dataflows/dataflows.github.io/_posts/2015-05-13-excel_tips.markdown

 ##Control versions

 Keep track of all versions of your spreadsheet.
-Easiest way is to just include the creation date in the name of the file.
+The easiest way is to just include the creation date in the name of the file.
 Anytime you change the spreadsheet make a copy of it first and change the date to today.
 This way you will have a complete history of your changes.
 Same thing is possible if you use Sharepoint that keeps older versions of your documents and allows you to go back to previous files in case an error was introduced in a new one.

-Programmers use a more powerful tool to control new versions of software.
+Programmers use more powerful tools to control new versions of software.
 Code is often written by more than one programmer.
 It would be impossible to keep track of all changes and keep the code consistent if it hadn’t been for version control systems (git, svn and others).
-We use tools like github that let us see any change made by our colleague online and comment it.
+We use tools like (GitHub)[http://github.com] that let us see any change made by our colleague online and comment it.
 Not only do we keep history of versions but we also see what exactly has changed between two versions.
 <center>
     <img src="/assets/article_images/2015-05-13-excel_tips/github.png" />
 </center>

 On the left I see an old file and on the right I see a new one.
-My colleague changed height from 6 to 3 (em - is a unit of measure).
+My colleague changed height from 6 to 3 (_em_ is a unit of measure).
 I can write a comment and ask him to change it to another value.

 Office allows you to track changes but it’s not that powerful.
 If you need a better version control for Excel there are some projects like http://spreadgit.com/ that introduce tracking changes to spreadsheets.
-We have also built a product that let’s you build software by writing Excel-like formulas separately and manage them in tools like github, but that’s a story for another time.
+We have also built a product that lets you build software by writing Excel-like formulas separately and manage them in tools like github, but that’s a story for another time.

 ##Testing

 Anyone who edits a formula can introduce an error.
 It may be a mistake or misunderstanding.
 You can change a plus into a minus and it may go unnoticed.

 In the world of Computer Science programmers write a lot of tests to the code they write.
 Tests basically say that for the given input the result of the written formula should be equal to the given result.
-For example if you state that A1 should be equal to ```A2 + A3``` you can verify this by writing a test “if A2 is 1 and A3 is 3 then A1 should equal to 4”.
+For example if you state that `A1` should be equal to ```A2 + A3``` you can verify this by writing a test “if A2 is 1 and A3 is 3 then A1 should equal to 4”.
 If another person changes your code and writes that A1 equals to ```A2 - A3``` then the test will fail and inform you that having A2 as 1 and A3 as 3, we get A1 = -2, not 4 which means that you have an error.

-Testing formulas in Excel is not that easy as in programming.
-However you can do it manually by creating a separate sheet in which you keep sample data.
+Testing formulas in Excel is not as easy as in programming.
+However, you can do it manually by creating a separate sheet in which you keep sample data.
 Then after you make changes to your spreadsheet you can copy the values and see if all formulas evaluate to desired output.

 For more advanced users: you can use Visual Basic to create simple tests with macros.
 Just write: